nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-25-find-a-organisation.md

 - break the search down into asking what they want to search with, then click continue and enter that info
 - find a org through three: claim specific (id), user specific (email address), organisation specific (workplace ID, postcode), then Verify the org (name, address and postcode) and the user (first name, last name and email) - based on search results - ID/CV

-One consideration was how to identify correct organisation before then doing CV check (as could be checking against the wrong org).
+One consideration was how to identify the correct organisation before then doing the CV check (as could be checking against the wrong org).
 For example, multiple orgs have same learner - only applicable when indirect search and multiple results.

 Dot voting led most important to be decided as claim reference, email, workplace ID in a direct search should be a good starting point to go off and test.